jpstayfocus/Python-Essentials/README.md

 # Python-Essentials
 Basic Principle of programming languages with Python

-[] Getting Started
+- Getting Started

-[] The basics
+- The basics

-Operators
+- Operators

-Control flow
+- Control flow

-Data Structure
+- Data Structures

-Loops
+- Loops

-Functions
+- Functions

-Classes
+- Classes

-Working with Dates
+- Working with Dates

-Working with Filew
+- Working with Filew

-Fetching Data from the Internet
+- Fetching Data from the Internet

-Modules
+- Modules

-Exercises
+- Exercises